Updated: October 14, 2023

 Money can buy a companion, but not love.

-I agree, there’s a lot of things that money can’t buy.
-But you have to also realize that it’s harder to pursue the things that matter in life if you’re spending most of your time finding a way to eat three times a day.
+I agree.
+There are a lot of things that money can’t buy.
+But you also have to realize that it’s harder to pursue the things that matter in life if you’re spending most of your time finding a way to eat three times a day.

 7. Because you put too much value on your college degree.